NESCent/Tools-for-Evo-Hack/wiki/Information.md

 Travel Arrangements:
 --------------------

-Please contact our travel agent, [Nate Matthews](mailto:nate@galegentrytravel.com), as soon as possible to arrange your airline travel.
-Please note that as a condition of your invitation to participate in NESCent meetings, we ask that your travel plans be ticketed no less than 21 days in advance of your meeting.
+Your airfare will be directly billed to NESCent.
+A condition of your invitation to participate in any NESCent event, we ask that your travel plans be ticketed no less than 21 days in advance of your arrival date.
 In some circumstances, particularly for international travel, we may request that you extend your stay to include a Saturday night.
 In addition, our travel agent has been instructed to search for lower-cost airfares for all attendees.